Skip to main content

 2026 Amending Protocol — New Capital Gains Rules

-The Amending Protocol signed on 23 February 2026 fundamentally changes Article 14(5) by removing the 10% threshold.
-India now has the right to tax capital gains on the sale of shares of Indian companies irrespective of the percentage of shareholding held by the French investor.
-This means:
+The Amending Protocol signed on 23 February 2026 will fundamentally change Article 14(5) by removing the 10% threshold once it is ratified and enters into force.
+After ratification, India will have the right to tax capital gains on the sale of shares of Indian companies irrespective of the percentage of shareholding held by the French investor.
+This means (once the Protocol takes effect):

 Asset TypeHolding Period for LTCGSTCG RateLTCG Rate